attdevsupport/API-Platform/SMS/Csharp/app2/README.txt

 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************

-  AT&T API Samples - SMS app 2
+  AT&T API Platform Samples - SMS app 2
  ------------------------------

 SMS voting application with a server component and a web interface.
 Application